What is Top of Funnel Marketing, and 14 Actionable Tips to Improve your Top of Funnel Marketing

 How do you target the top of the funnel?

-The best way to figure out how to target the top of the funnel is to see what works in your industry, or your market.
+The best way to figure out how to target the top of the funnel in the B2B buying cycle is to see what works in your industry, or your market.
 Go check out what your competitors are doing, and what marketing tactic(s) are they using:

 - Are they posting lots of blog content (sometimes seen as content marketing)?